 Cate is Director of the MPhil in Micro- and Nanotechnology Enterprise, and Teaching Director of the NanoDTC in Cambridge.

-Cate is a Committee Member of the Electron Microscopy and Analysis Group, having served as Honorary Secretary and Treasurer between 2012 and 2014, and as Chair between 2014 and 2016.
-She is a Committee Member of the Nanoscale Physics and Technology Group of the Institute of Physics.
+Cate was a member of the Electron Microscopy and Analysis Group Commitee of the Institute of Physics, serving as Honorary Secretary and Treasurer between 2012 and 2014, and as Chair between 2014 and 2016.
+She is a Committee Member of the Nanoscale Physics and Technology Group of the IoP.

 Her PhD (1999-2002) was entitled "Nanostructured Carbon for Field Emission and Electrochemistry Applications", and was carried out at the Electronic Devices and Materials Group, Department of Engineering, Cambridge.